markjprice/cs14net10/docs/code-editors/vs.md

 ### Debugging windows

-While debugging, both Visual Studio 2022 and Visual Studio Code show extra windows that allow you to monitor useful information, such as variables, while you step through your code.
+While debugging, both Visual Studio and VS Code show extra windows that allow you to monitor useful information, such as variables, while you step through your code.

 The most useful windows are described in the following list: